alabou/bcp-006-01/docs/NMOS With H.264.md

   - "ScreenExtendedHighThroughput10-444"
   - "ScreenExtendedHighThroughput14-444"

   - [ ] Informative note: The Flow's `profile` attribute is always required.
-It is the SDP transport file `profile-id` parameter that may be omited when matching the default value.
+It is the SDP transport file `profile-id` parameter that MAY be omited when matching the default value.

 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#level)
   The Flow resource MUST indicate the H.264 level, which defines a set of limits on the values that may be taken by the syntax elements of an H.264 bitstream.
 The Flow's `level` attribute map to the `profile-level-id` parameter of the SDP transport file which is OPTIONAL according to RFC 6184 and REQUIRED by this specification unless the `profile-level-id` parameter corresponds to the default value, in which case it MAY be omited.